qmk/qmk_firmware/Custom-Quantum-Functions.md

 You should use this function if you need custom matrix scanning code.
 It can also be used for custom status output (such as LED's or a display) or other functionality that you want to trigger regularly even when the user isn't typing.

+## Hook Into Key Presses

-## `bool process_record_kb(uint16_t keycode, keyrecord_t *record)` and `bool process_record_user(uint16_t keycode, keyrecord_t *record)`
+* Keyboard/Revision: `bool process_record_kb(uint16_t keycode, keyrecord_t *record)`
+* Keymap: `bool process_record_user(uint16_t keycode, keyrecord_t *record)`

 This function gets called every time a key is pressed or released.
-This is where you should define most custom functionality.
+This is particularly useful when defining custom keys or overriding the behavior of existing keys.

 The return value is whether or not QMK should continue processing the keycode - returning `false` stops the execution.

 The `keycode` variable is whatever is defined in your keymap, eg `MO(1)`, `KC_L`, etc. and can be switch-cased to execute code whenever a particular code is pressed.